 No Wolverine in X-Men: Apocalypse

-The nitpick: I was okay with the movie giving the other X-Men a chance to shine and giving the audiences a chance to come to terms with the fact that Hugh Jackman’s time as our favorite mutant is almost up by having an almost Wolverine-less plot.
+The nitpick: I was okay with the movie giving the other X-Men a chance to shine and giving the audiences a chance to come to terms with the fact that Hugh Jackman’s time as our favourite mutant is almost up by having an almost Wolverine-less plot.

 Why it’s okay: Weapon X!

-Wolverine has a small cameo in the movie and it is absolutely glorious.
+Wolverine has a small cameo in the movie, and it is absolutely glorious.
 It features him in his Weapon X garb and full berserker rage mode.
-His scene in this movie is maybe the best Wolverine action sequence ever put to film and it delivers a better origin story than the entire X-Men Origins: Wolverine.
+His scene in this movie is maybe the best Wolverine action sequence ever put to film, and it delivers a better origin story than the entire X-Men Origins: Wolverine.
 His absence throughout the rest of the movie was hardly noticeable.
-The new cast held their own perfectly without him thanks to the great acting talent and a fast moving plot.
+The new cast held their own perfectly without him, thanks to the great acting talent and a fast-moving plot.
 As far as Mystique goes, I was surprised by how little she actually featured in the movie.
-She is given a semi-leadership position, but only towards the end of the film and her arc that brings her to this position feels natural where it could have felt forced.
+She is given a semi-leadership position, but only towards the end of the film, and her arc that brings her to this position feels natural, where it could have felt forced.
 She is not given the spotlight as I had previously thought.
 Instead, every X-Men is given equal time to showcase their strengths, leadership, and Wolverine-isms.
 Even Cyclops, who has been a rather dull presence in the previous films, is given more to do here than Mystique.

 Apocalypse